-Experience and Capacity, Threshold, Exception Requests, and Scoring Review
+Threshold, Exception Requests, and Scoring Review

-OHFA staff- will provide applicants with a written summary of any identified deficiencies with experience and capacity, lien and litigation for the c-county of the project site, and threshold deficiencies in the Proposal Application.
-Applicants must comply with the 4% LIHTC QAP for Staff will review the experience and capacity documentation for entities that have not been previously approved and provide applicants with a written summary of any identified experience and capacity, deficiencies in the Proposal Application.
-In accordance with the Program Calendar, Aapplicants will be provided a brief cure period to submit corrections, which may include documentation not previously submitted, in accordance with the Program Calendar.
+OHFA staff will provide applicants with a written summary of any identified deficiencies with experience and capacity, lien and litigation for the county of the project site, and threshold deficiencies in the Proposal Application.
+In accordance with the Program Calendar, applicants will be provided a brief cure period to submit corrections, which may include documentation not previously submitted.
 Any additional information submitted during the cure period will be used solely for experience and capacity deficiencies and will not be used in determining the final competitive score, if applicable.
 Any applicant who fails to correct identified deficiencies during this period may be removed from consideration.

 OHFA staff will review competitive scoring documentation submitted with the Proposal Application against the applicant's "self-score".
 Once complete, OHFA will send preliminary competitive scoring to the applicant.
-Applicants have until the date listed in the Program Calendar to either confirmappeal agreement with OHFA's preliminary score for appeal any competitive scoring reductions for specific criteria.
-Applicants may not provide any additional documentation for competitive criteria; aApplicants may only state where, in the original submission, documentation was provided.
+Applicants have until the date listed in the Program Calendar to appeal OHFA's preliminary score for any competitive scoring reductions for specific criteria.
+Applicants may not provide any additional documentation for competitive criteria.
+Applicants may only state where, in the original submission, documentation was provided.
 If the applicant does not respond to OHFA's preliminary score by the deadline, OHFA's preliminary score will become final.

 After receiving responses from applicants to OHFA's preliminary scoring, OHFA staff will review such responses and determine whether any scoring reductions should be restored.
 Final scoring determinations will be noted on the competitive scoring worksheet.
 Once all Proposal Application scores have been finalized, OHFA will fulfill set-asides first, as defined below.
-Then, the remaining proposal application will be and ranked by competitive scores against each other forwithin each funding pool and subpool, and the selected proposals will be invited to submit a Final Application until all Ohio LIHTC resources are exhausted.
-Projects meeting OHFA's set asides and those with the highest scores will be invited to submit a Final Application until all Ohio LIHTC resources are exhausted and all programmatic funding goals are achieved.
+Then, the remaining proposal application will be ranked by score within each funding pool and subpool, and the selected proposals will be invited to submit a Final Application until all Ohio LIHTC resources are exhausted.

-Invitations to submit a Final Application presented to the OHFA Board
+Invitations to submit a Final Application

 OHFA will present projects invited to submit a Final Application and a waitlist to the OHFA Board on the date indicated in the Program Calendar.
-Following OHFA Board presentation, a spreadsheet of all projects invited to submit a Final Application will be uploaded to the Pending Applications & Funded Projects Website.
+Following OHFA Board presentation, a spreadsheet of all projects invited to submit a Final Application will be uploaded to the Pending Applications &Funded Projects Website.
 Applicants who are advancing will receive a formal invitation to submit a Final Application, which will include the potential amount of funding.
 An invitation to submit a final application does not assure a commitment of OHFA resources; a Final Application must be received, all threshold and underwriting requirements must be met, and the project must receive OHFA Board approval prior to a reservation of funds.